gallenc/solent2Public/week8/README.md

 Copy YOUR work from last week into myPracticeCourseWork/Week8

-Copy then changes in MY bankcard-parent pom.xml and card-web projects into your bankcard-parent project
+Copy then changes in MY bankcard-parent pom.xml and card-web projects into your bankcard-parent project.

+Some additional methods have also been completed in the BankApiImpl.java class to allow the JSP's to work.
+Look at this class and copy the changes into your own class.

 Compile the whole project and test the web browser using
 ```